Molmed/snpseq_metadata/README.md

 `extract runfolder` subcommand above), for which metadata should be exported and `SNPSEQ_DATA` is the path to a json-file with serialized NGI experiment metadata (created with the `extract snpseq-data` subcommand above).

-Some test data are available under `tests/resources` and exporting metadata compatible with the SRA XML submission format and also to a human-friendly manifest (compatible with SRA submissions) can be accomplished by:
+Some test data are available under `tests/resources/export` and exporting metadata compatible with the SRA XML submission format and also to a human-friendly manifest or tsv format can be accomplished by:

 ```
 $ snpseq_metadata export \
   -o /tmp/ \
-  tests/resources/210415_A00001_0123_BXYZ321XY.ngi.json \
+  tests/resources/export/210415_A00001_0123_BXYZ321XY.ngi.json \
-  tests/resources/snpseq_data_XYZ321XY.ngi.json \
+  tests/resources/export/snpseq_data_XYZ321XY.ngi.json \
-  xml manifest
+  xml manifest tsv
 ```
-For each unique project, this will export a pair of XML-files representing metadata for the RUN and EXPERIMENT objects and one manifest file for each unique experiment.
+For each unique project, this will export one TSV file, a pair of XML-files representing metadata for the RUN and EXPERIMENT objects and one manifest file for each unique experiment.
 For the test data set, the command above will create:
 ```
 /tmp/
 ├── AB-1234-experiment.xml
 ├── AB-1234-run.xml
+├── AB-1234.metadata.ena.tsv
 ├── CD-5678-experiment.xml
 ├── CD-5678-run.xml
+├── Project_CD-5678.metadata.ena.tsv
 ├── EF-9012-experiment.xml
 ├── EF-9012-run.xml
+├── EF-9012.metadata.ena.tsv
 ├── AB-1234-Sample_AB-1234-SampleA-1-NovaSeq.manifest
 ├── AB-1234-Sample_AB-1234-SampleA-2-NovaSeq.manifest
 ├── AB-1234-Sample_AB-1234-SampleB-NovaSeq.manifest